Formatted Analysis Function for Comparative Statistic in Response Tables (RESP01)

 (

-containing formats forcomp_stat_ci
+containing formats forcomp_stat_ciandpval.- methods

 (

-can be 'rr' (relative risk), 'or_cmh' (odds ratio with CMH estimation and p-value) or 'or_logistic' (odds ratio estimated by conditional or standard logistic regression).
-The elementpval
+containing methods for comparative statistics.
+The elementcomp_stat_cican be 'rr' (relative risk), 'or_cmh' (odds ratio with CMH estimation and p-value) or 'or_logistic' (odds ratio estimated by conditional or standard logistic regression).
+The elementpvalcan be 'fisher' (Fisher's exact test) or 'chisq' (chi-square test), only used when using unstratified analyses with 'or_logistic'.- stat

 (

-the statistic to return, eithercomp_stat_ci
+the statistic to return, eithercomp_stat_ciorpval.

 Value

-The formatted result as rtables::rcell()
+The formatted result as rtables::rcell().

 See also

-for the factor
+resp01_a_comp_stat_factor() for the factor equivalent.

 Examples